Interval Multiplicities of Persistence Modules: Introduction

 We recall that meanings of the multiplicity and the rank are different.
 The multiplicity of an interval $[s, t]$ in persistence barcodes indicates the number of generators of homology that are newly born at $s$ (do not exist before $s$) and die at $t$ (do not exist after $t$), persisting from $s$ to $t$, while the rank along $[s, t]$ only counts the number of generators of homology that persist from $s$ to $t$ without caring those generators whether are newly born or eventually die at endpoints.
 In other words, the rank (or persistent Betti number) along an interval $[s, t]$ only needs the information of $[s,t]$, but the multiplicity needs extra information of $[s,t]$ that is recorded in a larger interval $[s-1, t+1]$ which contains $[s,t]$.

 In the multi-parameter persistence or the persistence over general poset context, the persistent homology obtained is generally not interval-decomposable.
 Therefore, we need a formula for the multiplicity $d_M(L)$ of $L$ in $M$ for any indecomposable direct summand $L$ of a given persistence module $M$ in general cases.
+This formula is given in \cite[Theorem 3]{Asashiba2017} (see Theorem \ref{thm:dMV} for detail) in terms of the dimensions of Hom-spaces $\Hom_{\k[\bfP]}(X, M)$ with $X \in \{L, E_L, \ta\inv L\}$, where there exists a minimal left almost split morphism from $L$ to $E_L$ (see also \cite[Corollary 2.3]{dowborMultiplicityProblemIndecomposable2007}).
+Thus, to apply this formula, we have to know a minimal left almost split morphism $f \colon L \to E_L$, $\ta\inv L = \Cok f$ and the dimensions of Hom-spaces above, which are in general hard to do if the computation of the Auslander-Reiten quiver (AR-quiver for short) is not easy.
+For example, in the finite 2D-grid case, namely when $\bfP$ is the product poset $G_{m,n}\coloneqq [m] \times [n]$ for some $m,n \ge 2$, let $L$ be an interval module and $M$ a $\k[\bfP]$-module.
+Then by \cite[Propositions 42 and 43]{Asashiba2017}, the time complexity of the computation of $\{f, E_L, \ta\inv L\}$ and that of multiplicity $d_{L}(M)$ was given as $O(mnz^\om)$ and $O(((\dim M)^\om + mn)z^\om)$, respectively, where $z\coloneqq \min\{m,n\}$ and $\om < 2.373$ is the matrix multiplication exponent.